Girl, Interrupted Book Review

 The book uses three different building blocks to tell the story.
-The first is Kaysen’s narration in first person telling of the events that took place in McLean Hospital, Belmont, Massachusetts.
+The first is Kaysen’s narration in the first-person telling of the events that took place in McLean Hospital, Belmont, Massachusetts.
 The stories of fellow patients and staff, and her experiences are told in a series of non-chronological short vignettes; most chapters are only a few pages long.

 The second device is the inclusion of copies of actual hospital records.
 The first page of the book is her admission form telling us a great deal about her circumstances.
-She is eighteen years old, white, Jewish, single, voluntarily admitted, her father works for the Princeton Institute for Advanced Studies, she has been in hospital before to have her stomach pumped and her diagnosis is Borderline Personality Disorder.
+She is eighteen years old, white, Jewish, single and voluntarily admitted.
+Her father works for the Princeton Institute for Advanced Studies, she has been in hospital before to have her stomach pumped and her diagnosis is Borderline Personality Disorder.

 Girl, Interrupted explores the nature of mental health.
 Through the comparison of her predicament with others who are truly incapacitated by psychosis, self-immolation, bulimia, depression and substance abuse, we are asked to consider the nature of sanity.
 Was Kaysen mentally ill or just unwilling to conform socially?